Shawckz/dankboard/README.md

 I suggest you look at XScoreboard.java and other classes in that package to get an understanding.

+** PLEASE NOTE THAT ALL OF THE "DANK" IMPLEMENTATIONS ARE EXAMPLES.
+FOR MOST USAGES, YOU WILL WANT TO CREATE YOUR OWN IMPLEMENTATIONS
+OF 'XScoreboardLabel', 'XScoreboardTimer', 'XScoreboard', ETC! **

 Most of the "dank" implementations are just examples, while you can use them; I suggest making your own implementations.

 Example.java in the example package should help you get started - theres lots of comments in there.